 Even in my preschool years the woods seemed like a comfortable and enjoyable place, and it still does.
 I grew up in what was at the time rural Ohio surrounded by woodlands and family farms.
 I took up nature photography in my teens while living there.
 College took me to the big city and later life found me residing in more urban locales, but photography always took me back to nature on a very regular basis.
 I've spent between two and three months each year for more than three decades taking pictures in the natural areas of North America and elsewhere.
 Because I return to some of the same locations many times over many years, any changes become obvious.
 Those simple observations say without a doubt that wildlife and wilderness are rapidly disappearing all over America.
-One could reasonably guess that similar or worse things are happening all around the world.
+One could reasonably guess that similar or worse things are happening all around the world, which is in fact true.

 There are many specific reasons that most things wild are in decline but all of them have their roots in human population growth.
 There are 108 million more people in the U.S. and nearly 4 billion more in the world than when I started taking pictures.
 Each of those people needs space for themselves and for growing, harvesting, and extracting all of the resources they consume1.
 As we turn more of the world's land area toward supporting our population we turn it away from supporting everything else, and the population of every other living thing declines.
-For instance, in my lifetime many common and widespread American songbird populations have declined by 50 to 80 percent while numerous woodlands and rural areas, including the one I grew up in, became nothing but housing developments and shopping malls.
+For instance, in my lifetime many common American songbird populations have declined by between 50 and 80 percent while numerous woodlands and rural areas, including the one I grew up in, became nothing but housing developments and shopping malls.
 Many states like Ohio have even opened their parks and other state-held lands to resource extraction making them less wild, less scenic, and less useful for wildlife.
 Making it worse the U.S. House of Representatives has begun a widespread anti-environment campaign to make national parks, wildlife refuges, and other protected lands vulnerable to exploitation2.
 Human population keeps growing, people keep using more resources, and the world is not getting bigger.
 The first thing to yield is, and always has been, wildlife and wilderness.
 At some point long after they vanish it will be our turn to yield, starting with the poorest among us.

 People do not miss what they never knew.
 Humanity will miss wildlife and wilderness the same way it misses the extinct Passenger pigeon.
 Until 1870 they made up more than one third of the entire U.S. bird population and there were roughly 5 billion of them4.
 Single flocks of Passenger pigeons contained hundreds of thousands of birds and there could sometimes be up to 100 nests in a single tree.
 Literally everyone knew them and now no one does.
 Today Passenger pigeons are not missed or even thought of unless we see an old photo or read an essay by some idiot photographer.
 As Aldo Leopold wrote in 1947, “Men still live who, in their youth, remember pigeons; trees still live who, in their youth, were shaken by a living wind.
 But a few decades hence only the oldest oaks will remember, and at long last only the hills will know”.
 It is obvious that all of nature as I know it is being relegated to the past.
 Fortunately so am I.